Must See TV: Brand debuts (1993–94)

 The "Must See" slogan was created by Dan Holm, an NBC promotional producer, during a network promo brainstorming session in June 1993 at NBC's West Coast headquarters in Burbank, California.
-"Must See TV" made its first appearance in NBC promotions in August 1993 and included the day of the week: "Must See TV Thursday".
+"Must See TV" made its first appearance in NBC promotions through August 1993 and included the day of the week: "Must See TV Thursday".
 The advertisement ended with the sentence "Get home early for Must See TV Thursday".
 In late summer of 1993, NBC wanted viewers to tune in an hour prior to Seinfeld, and created the "Must See TV" slogan to brand the comedy block.
-The first "Must See TV" block promo aired during late summer repeats and promoted Wings, Seinfeld, Cheers (which also previewed the fall premiere of its spin-off, Frasier) and new arrival Mad About You, which was moved to Thursdays after being initially aired on Wednesdays and later on Saturdays, starring Paul Reiser and Helen Hunt, the latter of which won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series four years in a row (from 1996 to 1999); the show itself also received five Primetime Emmy Award nominations for Outstanding Comedy Series.
+The first "Must See TV" block promo aired during late summer repeats and promoted Wings, Seinfeld, Cheers (which also previewed the fall premiere of its spin-off, Frasier) and new arrival Mad About You, which was moved to Thursdays after being initially aired on Wednesdays and later on Saturdays, starring Paul Reiser and Helen Hunt as a married couple in New York City as they navigate life together (eventually having their daughter in later seasons), which won numerous awards, including four Golden Globe Awards and twelve Primetime Emmy Awards, including an award for Hunt as Outstanding Lead Actress in a Comedy Series for four years in a row (from 1996 to 1999); the show itself also received five Emmy nominations for Outstanding Comedy Series.

 The "Must See TV" premiere night of programming occurred on September 16, 1993, with the season premieres of Mad About You, Wings and Seinfeld, as well as the series premiere of Frasier, while L.A.
 Law returned on the first week of October.
-The "Must See TV" slogan continued in every NBC Thursday night comedy promo throughout the 1993–94 season to promote the 8–10 p.m. comedy block.
-Frasier, the new fall show, was developed by Cheers producers and Wings creators David Angell, Peter Casey, and David Lee, and starred Kelsey Grammer reprising his Cheers role as Frasier Crane, eventually becoming one of the most-critically acclaimed comedy series of all time and one of the most successful spin-off series in television history.
-The series won a total of 37 Primetime Emmy Awards during its 11-year run, breaking the record long held by CBS' The Mary Tyler Moore Show (29).
+The "Must See TV" slogan continued in every NBC Thursday night comedy promo throughout the 1993–94 season to promote the 8–10 p.m. comedy block (L.A.
+Law was often added as part of some "Must See TV" promos).
+Frasier, the new fall show, was developed by Cheers producers and Wings creators David Angell, Peter Casey, and David Lee, and starred Kelsey Grammer reprising his Cheers role as Frasier Crane, who returns to his hometown, Seattle, as a radio show host.
+The show eventually becoming one of the most-critically acclaimed comedy series of all time and one of the most successful spin-off series in television history.
+The series won a total of 37 Emmy Awards during its 11-year run, breaking the record long held by CBS' The Mary Tyler Moore Show (29).
 It held the record until 2016 when Game of Thrones won 38.
 Grammer and David Hyde Pierce each won four, including one each for the fifth and eleventh seasons.
 The series is tied with ABC's Modern Family for the most consecutive wins for Outstanding Comedy Series, winning five from 1994 to 1998.